 3. Show Value

-You were hired for a reason; this will be due to your qualifications, experience and personality, so don’t be afraid of adding value to the organisation- you know what you’re talking about so don’t be shy of voicing your opinion.
-Teri Hockett, Chief executive of ‘What’s for Work’ said: “Bosses want employees not only to agree with them but also be willing to speak up about the realities and challenges in the business that need to be addressed.
+You were hired for a reason; this will be due to your qualifications, experience and personality, so don’t be afraid of adding value to the organisation - you know what you’re talking about, so don’t be shy of voicing your opinion.
+According to Teri Hockett, Chief executive of ‘What’s for Work’, “bosses want employees not only to agree with them but also be willing to speak up about the realities and challenges in the business that need to be addressed.
 Be the person that speaks with facts, confidence and reasonable suggestions that produce results.
 This builds your boss’s confidence in you.”

 4. Establish a Link of Open Communication

 Most employees work themselves up about speaking to their boss because they don’t have an open line of communication with them.
 If you can’t anticipate how they are going to react, you can’t deliver your question or opinion with confidence.
 To combat this feeling, you will need to build transparency and trust in the relationship; you can schedule bi-weekly meetings to discuss any issues, build a rapport and seek advice.
 If this is something that’s unnecessary in your role, try to socialise with your boss as much as possible, in the kitchen or during team lunches (without coming off as a suck up).

 When you are talking to your boss, make sure you give off confident body language.
 Hold a tall posture and avoid fidgeting or slouching in your seat.
 Always keep eye-contact and lean into the conversation.
 There’s nothing worse than having an employee that is looking everywhere else in the room apart from the person they are having a conversation with.
 If you struggle with any of these points, practice before you have to approach your manager.